-We believe it is important to bring cyber security awareness and education to schools so that we can help pupils to protect themselves and attract some of them to study cyber security or computing related subjects in the future.
+We believe it is important to bring cyber security awareness and education to schools so that we can help pupils of all ages to better protect themselves and attract some of them to study cyber security related (not limited to computing-related) subjects in the future.

-Below are some example or our outreach activity with schools:
+Below are some examples of our school outreach activity iCSS has conducted:

 - Student Ambassadors: We have appointed a number of PhD students as outreach Student Ambassadors, to help the University and institute conduct cyber related outreach activities.